 And up until a few years ago, this fitness trend only graced a handful of gyms and was seen as more of a niche workout.
 Nowadays, there are Reformer Pilates studios located within just about every boutique gym in and around the City.

 And even with such market saturation, classes continue to book out well in advance.
 Gyms and studios just can’t keep up with the demand.
-But not all Pilates classes were created equally.
-Some use super old and rickety machines, and others won’t give you the sweat inducing, muscle aching workout you really need.

 These are the top spots for toning your limbs, tightening your core, and increasing flexibility.